 Perform system restore

-If the above actions fail to fix the problem on the windows 11 PC, using the system restore feature can help you.
-It’s applicable only if you have enabled the system protection feature previously on your computer. with this feature enabled, windows 11 creates snapshots of the current working states of your computer and saves them as restore points.
-And when you experience problem with windows 11 PC you can perform system restore to revert your system to its last working state.
+If the above actions fail to fix the problem on the Windows 11 PC, using the system restore feature can help you.
+It’s applicable only if you have enabled the system protection feature previously on your computer. with this feature enabled, windows 11 creates snapshots of the current working status of your computer and saves them as restore points.
+When you experience problem with Windows 11 PC you can perform a system restore to revert your system to its last working state.

 - By default recommended restore option is selected, Click the “Next” button to proceed (Also you can choose a different restore point there)